Many of the Christmas traditions around the world originated in the UK: England, Northern Ireland, Scotland, and Wales.

 And the hanging of mistletoe is one of their oldest and most popular traditions.

 Christmas Crackers were invented in the UK in 1847 & are still a fun part of British Christmas celebrations.
-These brightly decorated cardboard tubes are pulled apart with a cracking noise.
+These brightly decorated cardboard tubes crack as they are pulled apart.
 Inside you’ll find a small prize, a joke or riddle, and a paper crown.
 The tradition of wearing the festive crown dates back to the Saturnalia celebrations in Roman times.

 Also, Boxing Day is celebrated in the UK on December 26th.
 It is traditionally the day following Christmas Day, when servants and tradesmen would receive gifts, known as a “Christmas box”, from their bosses or employers.
 Today it is observed in the United Kingdom, Canada, Hong Kong, Australia, New Zealand, Kenya, South Africa, Trinidad and Tobago, and other Commonwealth nations.